Determining replication agreements and status with the Platform Services Controller (PSC)

 Partner is 0 changes behind.

-2. Run this command to change directories to the vmdird folder:
+2. Change directories to the vmdird folder:

 Appliance: cd /usr/lib/vmware-vmdir/bin